Roll20/roll20-character-sheets/Barbarians Of Lemuria - Mythic/ReadMe.md

 Due to some temporary technical translation limitations of Roll20, the french version asks for roll variable (range, modifier etc.) in english, for now.

 # Release notes

+##v1.1 (2016-12-20)

+* Bug fix: Agility penalty due to Armour and/or Shield was not applied to attack rolls using Agility (Melee or Ranged)
+* Bug fix: Damage rolls using Half Strength were not properly calculated with negative Strength

 ##v1.0 (2016-12-08)